intelligenceforgood/core/docs/development/dev_guide.md

 ### Cloud SQL Proxy (Optional)

 If you need to connect to the Cloud SQL instance from your local machine (e.g., for debugging or running migrations against the dev database), install the [Cloud SQL Auth Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy).

+See the [Cloud SQL Primer](../cookbooks/cloud_sql_primer.md) for detailed connection instructions and common queries.

 ```bash
 # Install proxy